Solidity Smart Contracts 101

 You have access to the message sender, gas prices, and the tests conducted at the transaction.
 Therefore, you have access to a bunch of context variables that you can use in your code’s logic interchangeably.

-Sign Up for the Solidity Bootcamp to Learn More
+Sign Up for an Ethereum Developer Bootcamp to Learn More